-A faculty-led program is the unique blend of classroom learning along with experiential on-site learning.
+A global seminar is the unique blend of classroom learning along with experiential on-site learning.
 The goal of all programs is to combine the inherent global learning aspects with the discipline-specific learning in a way that fosters student development.
 The Forum on Education Abroad

 offers great resources on this topic - NDSU is a member, so please request a personal login for full access to the toolbox.